 In 1930, a ship found the remains of the men, balloon and expedition equipment which included photographs and scientific observations.

-Completing the circumnavigation of Nordaustlandet, the Polar Pioneer or The Greg Mortimer cruises up the Hinloppen Strait – where we make a landing at Murchisonfjorden.
+Completing the circumnavigation of Nordaustlandet, cruise up the Hinloppen Strait to Murchisonfjorden.
 This magnificent fjord features steep coasts and countless small islands where birdlife nest and walruses and polar bears can be seen roaming.

 Named after famous British geologist Roderick Murchison, this area is perfect for exploration by Zodiac cruise, so you can access intimate bays bigger crafts can’t reach.

 Explore our Arctic & Global 2024 season, full of life changing adventures across the wildest and most remote destinations around the globe.
 Choose from 15 departures exploring the Arctic and 3 voyages to our hand-picked Global destinations.